 The traditional research journey allows for little opportunity to consider unmet needs with a broad lens, finding the optimal solution irrespective of the particular expertise of the investigator.
 The need to publish risks wasting money funding for a work that may no longer be on a trajectory to greater impact.

 Catalyst Europe applies a multidisciplinary approach to address unmet societal needs by designing research proposals that clearly articulate strong potential for impact.

 Define impact-driven research project opportunities optimized for translation.
 Prepare yourself to execute them successfully.
 Expand your global network of leaders in biomedical innovation.
 Become the new generation of translational research innovators!

 Nucleate original need-driven research and venture opportunities without the constraints of a single lab or organization.

 Process driven by you.
 What you and your team develop during the program is just the beginning.
 Past teams have launched start-ups, established new lines of research, and embarked on new career trajectories.

 Mentored by cross-disciplinary experts from academic research, clinical care and industry.
 Collaboration across medicine, technology, and business.

 Selected projects progress to explore research development after the program, scaling and commercialization opportunities in collaboration with Catalyst Europe partners.

-Fellows work remotely during most of the weekly sessions/workshops.
+Fellows work remotely during the weekly sessions/workshops.
 However, to foster personal interactions, the Clinical Immersion in Madrid and the Intensifications in Erlangen, Debrecen, and Boston will be run in-person (conditioned to the covid-19 pandemic situation).